Gastroenterology and Hepatology

 Seattle Children’s gastroenterologist Dr. David Suskind has discovered that a diet called the specific carbohydrate diet (SCD) can bring pediatric patients with active Crohn’s and ulcerative colitis into remission.
 Learn how Avi Shapiro, a teen with Crohn’s disease who was treated by Suskind, used this nutritional approach.

 Hepatology is the study and treatment of liver diseases.
 Seattle Children’s is home to the only liver (hepatology) and liver transplant programs for children in the Pacific Northwest.
 Read more about our Hepatology Program and Liver Transplant Program.

 Doctors in both programs are researching and developing new treatments for liver disease in children.
 We’re able to offer many treatments that are available only through clinical studies.
 This means our patients have access to some of the most current, state-of-the-art therapies.
-We are participating in research aimed at improving care for children with these conditions:

 - Acute liver failure (Pediatric Acute Liver Failure (PALF) study group)